a-virginian/a-virginian.github.io/journal/entries/math.md

-recently in math i learned about simplifying radicals and radical operations
+Recently in math I learned about simplifying radicals and radical operations.

-first i reviewed the names of the parts of a radical
+First I reviewed the names of the parts of a radical.

 ![parts of a radical](https://study.com/cimages/multimages/16/radical_image.jpg)

-# simplifying radicals
+# Simplifying Radicals

-## simplifying perfect square roots
+## Simplifying Perfect Square Roots

-lets take the equation 4√50 first you have to find the biggest perfect square that can be multiplied to get to get the radicand in this situation its 50 to do this you can go through the cube roots till you find it
+Lets take the equation 4√50.
+First you have to find the biggest perfect square that can be multiplied to get to get the radicand in this situation its 50 to do this you can go through the cube roots till you find it.

-#### table of perfect cubes
+#### Table of Perfect Cubes

  |square root|perfect square|
  |---------|------------|